MoyankGiri/Applications-of-AI-in-Fake-News-Mitigation/README.md

 The following repo presents a
 solution implemented in order to detect fake news and help any user to identify fake news articles.
-The implemented solution is makes use of an ensemble model comprising of multiple “machine learning (ML)” models and “deep learning (DL)” model to provide accurate results and predictions.
+The implemented solution makes use of an ensemble model comprising of multiple “machine learning (ML)” models and “deep learning (DL)” model to provide accurate results and predictions.
 The solution described here, takes into consideration the text and images of any news article and